DIABETES PREVENTION PROGRAM

 GET TESTED TODAY

-The A1C test is a test to determne wheher you have prediabetes.
-A1C shows the average amount of glucose in the blood over the past 3-4 months.
+A1C TEST – The A1C is a test to find out if you have prediabetes.
+A1C shows the average amount of glucose (sugar) in the blood over the past 3-4 months.

-Another method is the fasting plasma glucose test, which measures the amount of glucose in your bloodstream at a point in time after you fasted.
+FASTING PLASMA GLUCOSE TEST – The fasting plasma glucose test measures teh amount of glucose in your bloodstream at a point in time after you have not eaten any food.